Deposit and Bond Requirements for Home Buyers in South Africa

 - What happens to the deposit if the sale falls through?

-A buyer who walks into negotiations without pre-approval makes offer after offer, each rejected because the bond can't be approved.
-Another buyer who arrives with pre-approval in hand shows sellers she is serious and prepared.
-That offer gets accepted within days, and the path to ownership is swift.
+A buyer without pre-approval makes offer after offer, each one falling away when the bond can't be arranged.
+A buyer who arrives with pre-approval in hand looks serious and prepared, and that offer tends to be accepted within days.

 Benefits of pre-approval